 There’s a different workshop area called

 Mamee Monster DIY (now called) Noodle Doodle, where you get to personalize your noodle cup with seasonings and condiments.
 We didn’t try due to being short of time.
-Tell the cashier at level 1 you’ll like to do that and they’ll pass you a plastic cup.
+Tell the cashier at level 1 you’ll like to do that and they’ll pass you 6 plastic cups.
 The workshop reminded me of the Nissin Cup Noodle Museum workshop in Tokyo, though I’m not sure if the process is exactly the same!

 Very colorful and cute cartoon covered the walls upstairs!

 At level one, there’s also a Mamee Cafe where you can eat a variety of noodle dishes, as well as a merchandise store to purchase Mamee aprons, instant noodles, and chips.

 Visited on: Nov 2015.
 Post is updated as per May 2017.

 Address: No 46 & 48, Jalan Hang Jebat (Jonker Street), 75200 Melaka

 Mamee Jonker House Hours: Mon, Wed, Thur: 10am to 5pm.
 Fri to Sun: 10am to 7pm.
 Closed on Tuesdays.

 Only available on Saturdays & Sundays in 3 sessions: 11am, 1.30pm, and 3.30pm.
 Minimum age: 6 years old.